Concrete Flooring That Looks Like Wood

 • Refinishing Option: Some varieties can be sanded and refinished, extending their life.

-• Multiple Installation Methods: Can be glued, nailed, or floated, depending on preference.
+• Multiple Installation Methods: glued, nailed, or floated, depending on preference.

 5. Bamboo Flooring